NOVJM’s stance for Restorative Justice possibilities earns praise from juvenile offender advocates.

 Programs We Recommend

-We highly recommend everyone support the work of the following programs, and help us to widely disseminate information about their work to all those who work with and for troubled youth:
+We highly recommend everyone support the work of the following programs, and help us to widely disseminate information about their work to all those who work with troubled youth:

 And for more resources, visit Child.net’s youth violence resource page